 Deduction for interest paid

-When you avail a home loan, you repay the principal and the interest.
+When you avail a home loan, you repay the principal and the home loan interest.
 This is a universal fact.
 The interest portion of the EMI on a home loan paid for the year can be claimed as a deduction from your total income.
 This claim can be up to a maximum of Rs 2 lakh.
 This interest paid deduction can be claimed from the year in which construction of the house is completed.

 Many of Tata Capital’s customers also availed a home loan for an under construction building.
 And they were able to avail a tax benefit on the interest paid.
 If you, too, have bought an under-construction property and have not moved in yet, you can still claim tax benefits on interest paid.
-Since you are paying your Home Loan EMIs, the pre-construction interest tax sops are allowed.
-You can claim this as a deduction in five equal instalments starting from the year in which the property is acquired, or construction of the property is completed.
-The maximum eligibility, in this case, is capped at Rs 2 lakhs.
+Since you are paying your home Loan EMIs, the pre-construction interest tax sops are allowed.
+You can claim this as a deduction in five equal installments starting from the year in which the property is acquired, or construction of the property is completed.
+The maximum home loan eligibility, in this case, is capped at Rs 2 lakhs.

 Deduction on principal repayment

 The principal portion of the housing loan EMI paid for the year is also allowed as deduction.
 The maximum amount that can be claimed as this deduction is up to Rs 1.5 lakh a year.
 Do remember that if you claim this deduction, the house property should not be sold within five years of possession.
 If you do sell out within five years, deductions are reversed and added to your income.

 Deduction for a joint loan